Northern Ireland First Minister Paul Givan quits in Brexit protocol protest

 Civil servants have yet to implement the instruction and checks are continuing.

-Mr Givan’s resignation automatically removes Sinn Fein deputy First Minister Michelle O’Neill from her job because, under Stormont’s powersharing rules, one cannot hold office without the other.
+Mr Givan’s resignation, which comes into effect at midnight, will automatically remove Sinn Fein deputy First Minister Michelle O’Neill from her job because, under Stormont’s powersharing rules, one cannot hold office without the other.

 Other Stormont ministers can remain in post but the Executive can no longer meet and is unable to take significant policy decisions.